BOLD. CREATIVE. TENACIOUS.

-A couple of hundred kilometres south of Cape Grim, you’ll find another trailblazing operation with water at its heart: Hydrowood.
+A couple of hours' drive south of Cape Grim is another trailblazing operation with water at its heart: Hydrowood.

-Back in 1986, the Pieman River on Tasmania’s West Coast was dammed for hydroelectricity production, and vast areas of forest were covered in water.
-The trees – which include in-demand species like myrtle, blackwood, and sassafras – would have remained there indefinitely, were it not for the revolutionary approach of Hydrowood’s David Wise and Andrew Morgan.
+In 1986 the Pieman River on Tasmania’s west coast was dammed for hydroelectricity production and vast tracts of forest were covered in water.
+The trees – including highly prized species such as myrtle, blackwood and sassafras – would have remained submerged were it not for the revolutionary approach of two locals: David Wise and Andrew Morgan.

-Hydrowood is the only underwater forestry operation in the Southern Hemisphere, sustainably salvaging timber from the depths of Lake Pieman.
-The striking, high-quality timber is used by woodworkers and craftsmen across the state: take a moment to notice the benches in Hobart’s Franklin Square, the furniture at the recently renovated Freycinet Lodge, or the fittings on the RACT vessel Spirit of the Wild.
+Hydrowood is the only underwater forestry operation in the southern hemisphere.
+After being salvaged from the depths of Lake Pieman, the striking, high-quality timber is used by woodworkers and artisans across the state.
+It can be seen in the benches at Hobart’s Franklin Square, the furniture at Freycinet Lodge, and the fittings on the RACT vessel Spirit of the Wild.

 Like many great ideas, Hydrowood was conceived over a beer.
-David had flown over Lake Pieman in a Cessna and imagined the lost forests beneath.
-He sat down with Andrew in a local pub to consider what might be possible.
+Wise had flown over Lake Pieman in a Cessna and imagined the lost forests beneath.
+He sat down with Morgan in a pub to consider what might be possible.

-Here’s some advice: never tell a Tasmanian they can’t do something.
-A combination of creative thinking, deep connections to the land, and healthy disregard for societal expectations mean that in the island state, anything is possible.
+Here’s a tip: never tell a Tasmanian they can’t do something.
+A combination of creative thinking, deep connections to the land, and healthy disregard for societal expectations means that in the island state, anything is possible.

 The truffle hunters

-Siblings Anna and Henry Terry, along with chief truffle hunter Doug the Golden Labrador, manage the business started by their father Tim back in the 1990s.
-Tasmania’s cool climate and fertile soil – along with some experimentation from Tim – have turned the company into Australia’s premier producer of black truffles and truffle products.
+Siblings Anna and Henry Terry, along with chief truffle hunter Doug the Golden Labrador, manage the business started by their father Tim in the 1990s.
+Tasmania’s cool climate and fertile soil – along with experimentation by Tim – have turned the company into Australia’s premier producer of black truffles and truffle products.

-Slowly nurtured among the deep roots of hazelnut and oak trees on the Terrys’ farm, the exquisite black truffles are carefully harvested by hand before being exported across the country: some in their untouched state, but the majority as products like oil and honey which have a much longer shelf life.
+Slowly nurtured among the deep roots of hazelnut and oak trees on the Terrys’ farm, the truffles are carefully harvested by hand and exported across the country – some sold fresh, most used in products such as oil and honey.

-The business has grown significantly as amateur chefs have become more open to using truffles – influenced in part by Henry and Anna’s appearance on the cooking show My Kitchen Rules – and the Australian market has blossomed.
+The business has grown as chefs and home cooks have become interested in truffles – influenced in part by Henry and Anna’s appearance on the cooking show My Kitchen Rules – and the Australian market has blossomed.
 The Terrys can often be found chatting with customers at local events and offering tastings of their truffle products.

-“We always get a fantastic response on the stall at Salamanca Market,” says Henry.
-“The opportunity to speak directly with people is one of the great things about Tasmania, and the quality of produce we have here is unlike anywhere else in the world.”
+“The opportunity to speak directly with people is one of the great things about Tasmania,” says Henry, “and the quality of produce we have here is unlike anywhere else in the world.”

 Share this article